metabase/metabase/docs/databases/ssh-tunnel.md

 - **Using a username and password:**

-  - Enter the username and password you use to log in to the bastion host into the `SSH tunnel username` and `SSH tunnel password` fields.
+  - In the `SSH tunnel username` and `SSH tunnel password` fields, enter the username and password you use to log in to the bastion host.

 - **Using SSH Key (PKI Authentication):**